Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Experiments

 The non-parallel text samples used for training, as well as the ground truth transcripts for the validation and test utterances, were converted to phones using a grapheme-to-phoneme (G2P) converter \cite{g2pE2019}.
-The best weights for the auxiliary penalties of the \wavtovecu/ system, i.e., code penalty, gradient penalty, and smoothness weight, c.f.~\cite{Baevski2021-wav2vec-u}, were determined by grid search, and we chose the best model based on its PER over the validation set after 150k steps with a batch size of 160.
-Wav2vec-U GAN training is sometimes unstable in ways that we could only detect by using 50-100 supervised validation examples, which were the only places during training where we used paired data.
+The best weights for the auxiliary penalties of the GAN system, i.e., code penalty, gradient penalty, and smoothness weight, c.f.~\cite{Baevski2021-wav2vec-u}, were determined by grid search, and we chose the best model based on its PER over the validation set after 150k steps with a batch size of 160.
+GAN training is sometimes unstable in ways that we could only detect by using 50-100 supervised validation examples, which were the only places during training where we used paired data.
 The results of this stage is shown in Table~\ref{tab:unsup_asr_w2v_lj}.
-After determining the best \wavtovecu/ model, its output phone sequence was then refined using a self-training (ST) process \cite{Baevski2021-wav2vec-u} as follows.
-First, we used framewise \wavtovectwo/ features after PCA transformation as input and pseudo phone sequences transcribed by the \wavtovecu/ generator as targets to train a triphone HMM.
-The triphone output from the HMM was decoded into words with an HCLG decoding graph, and we further fine-tuned a \wavtovectwo/ model using the pseudo character targets obtained from the above step, under the Connectionist Temporal Classification (CTC) loss \cite{Graves06-CTC}.
-Both steps were validated with the corresponding pseudo text for the validation set.
+After determining the best GAN model, its output phone sequence was then refined using a self-training (ST) process \cite{Baevski2021-wav2vec-u} as follows.
+First, we used framewise \wavtovectwo/ features after PCA transformation as input and pseudo phone sequences transcribed by the generator as targets to train a triphone HMM.
+The triphone output from the HMM was decoded into words with an HCLG decoding graph, and we further fine-tuned a \wavtovectwo/ Large model using the pseudo character targets obtained from the above step, under the Connectionist Temporal Classification (CTC) loss \cite{Graves06-CTC}.
+Both steps were validated with the corresponding pseudo-text for the validation set.
 As shown in Table~\ref{tab:unsup_asr_w2v_lj}, ST reduces the phone error rate on the test set by 70\% relative and provides very accurate transcripts for the second-stage TTS system.
-We used Fairseq toolkit \cite{Ott19-fairseq} to train the GAN of \wavtovecu/ and used Kaldi toolkit \cite{Povey11-kaldi} to train the triphone HMM and to build the decoding graph.
+We used the publicly available \wavtovecu/ model in the Fairseq toolkit \cite{Ott19-fairseq} to train the GAN and used the Kaldi toolkit \cite{Povey11-kaldi} to train the triphone HMM and to build the decoding graph.